-- (1) Loan Facility 1 and the associated revolving facility matures in June 2023. - (2) Loan Facility 2 and the associated revolving facility matures in June 2024. - (3) Loan Facility 3 and the associated revolving facility matures in June 2026. - (4) In January 2021, the REIT renewed a Mortgage in the amount of approximately \$5.8 million for a term of 7 years at an interest rate of 2.21%.
-In April 2021, the REIT entered into a Mortgage with a life insurance company in the amount of \$10.0 million for a term of 10 years at an interest rate of 3.39%. - (5) As at December 31, 2021, the REIT had total revolving credit facilities of \$85,000 (\$30,000 in Loan Facility 1, \$15,000 in Loan Facility 2, and \$40,000 in Loan Facility 3), of which \$72,262 was undrawn. - (6) \$18,414 of the non-revolving balance of Loan Facility 1 remains at floating interest rates. - (7) \$5,187 of the non-revolving balance of Loan Facility 3 remains at floating rates.
+- (1) In April 2022, the REIT increased the non-revolving portion of Loan Facility 1 by \$50.0 million at the same credit spread and extended the term to maturity from June 2023 to June 2027. - (2) In December 2022, the REIT extended the maturity of Loan Facility 2 and the associated revolving facility from June 2024 to January 2025. - (3) Loan Facility 3 and the associated revolving facility matures in June 2026. - (4) In January 2021, the REIT renewed a Mortgage in the amount of approximately \$5.8 million for a term of 7 years at an interest rate of 2.21%.
+In April 2021, the REIT entered into a Mortgage with a life insurance company in the amount of \$10.0 million for a term of 10 years at an interest rate of 3.39%. - (5) \$nil of the non-revolving balance of Loan Facility 1 remains at floating rates. - (6) \$nil of the non-revolving balance of Loan Facility 3 remains at floating rates.

-As at December 31, 2021, seven Properties were unencumbered and able to be pledged as security for future financing requirements.
-As of the date hereof, the REIT has approximately \$34.0 million of undrawn capacity under its Credit Facilities and 13 Properties are unencumbered and able to be pledged as security for future financing requirements.
+As at December 31, 2022, ten Properties were unencumbered and able to be pledged as security for future financing requirements.
+As of the date hereof, the REIT has approximately \$60.0 million of undrawn capacity under its Credit Facilities and four Properties are unencumbered and able to be pledged as security for future financing requirements.